 Have you ever thought about what the condenser coil on your outdoor air conditioning unit is really doing every summer?
 In extreme heat, it takes the heat from your house and pushes it outside into that already warm summer air and in cold weather it moves air across heated coils to warm it.
 To do this, it pumps a large amount of air into and out of the house.
 Imagine what happens if dirt builds up on the unit or if you allow plants to grow over the outdoor coils?
 The air flow has nowhere to go and the air conditioning unit only gets hotter, building up to the point of potential damage.

 As a result, the cost of electricity to run the fan on your unit skyrockets as the lifespan of your air conditioner drops sharply due to overuse.
 To make sure this does not happen, Bob’s Heating & Air Conditioning provides regular coil cleaning to remove excess dust and debris from your air conditioning and heating coils.
 In addition to professional cleanings, we also recommend you pay especially close attention to the plants and dirt that build up on the outside of your unit, especially during the cooler months when it is not in use

 A good cleaning should be done at least every two years, depending on how often you use the air conditioner in the summer.
 For those that leave their air conditioner on from May through September, you might even need to have it cleaned annually to ensure the build-up is less severe.

-The first step to making your house tighter and more efficient is to schedule a Performance Test for your home.
-Bob’s technicians are specially trained and PTCS Certified, so you can be sure that when your Duct and Blower Door tests are performed, and your duct work is sealed, all work will meet or exceed new building code standards.
+The first step to making your house more efficient is to schedule a Performance Test for your home.
+Bob’s Heating & Air Conditioning technicians are specially trained and PTCS-Certified, so you can be sure that when your duct and blower door tests are performed, and your duct work is sealed, all work will meet or exceed new building code standards.